frialey63/rosta/README.md

 Refactor "rosta" to roster

-Investigate EntryProvisder for calendar
+Investigate EntryProvider for calendar

-Maven build against custom crudui library (maybe)

-deployment to PI
+Deployment to PI

 Backup of the Mongo DB

 QA